 - If people without a passport from a country of the EU (or Switzerland) decide not to reveal their identity (name, age, and country of citizenship), that can be considered a criminal offence if the identity check itself takes place in connection with decisions pertaining to residence (→ § 95 section 1 No. 5 AufenthG /Residence Law).
 Being convicted of a crime can have negative implications for any future attempts to be granted a visa for entry into Germany.
 It will also be considered in the decision on whether or not someone might be expulsed/deported (see chapter 6 in the legal aid booklet).
 Being convicted of a crime can also jeopardize someone's unlimited humanitarian residence permit. - IMPORTANT: Police could make assumptions and attributions according to external/physical characteristics like skin color (maybe also language skills) with people who remain anonymous.
-Thus, people of color are at a higher risk once again! - If you needed a visa to get to the action, you normally also had your fingerprints taken while applying for the visa.
+So, as is so often the case, there is an increased risk for BIPoC (Black, Indigenous, People of Color) to be affected by repression. - If you needed a visa to get to the action, you normally also had your fingerprints taken while applying for the visa.
 That data can be used to identify you more easily in an action, even if you refuse to reveal your identity.
-Your fingerprints could be cross-referenced with different German and European data bases (more info in the legal aid booklet, chapter 6).
+Your fingerprints could be cross-referenced with different German and European data bases (more info in the legal aid booklet, chapter 6). - There is a serious risk of being identified if in a previous action you were both identified (because you stated your name voluntarily or because the police found out who you are) and also had your photos and/or fingerprints taken.
+Keep in mind that if you refused to reveal your identity in an action connected to coal mining or happening in the same area before, being identified now could lead to you facing repression for past actions long after you participated in them.

-- There is a serious risk of being identified if in a previous action you were both identified (because you stated your name voluntarily or because the police found out who you are) and also had your photos and/or fingerprints taken.
-Keep in mind that if you refused to reveal your identity in an action connected to coal mining or happening in the same area before, being identified now could lead to you facing repression for past actions long after you participated in them. - If you are not legally an adult (meaning less than 18 years of age) you should definitely read up on your specific rights and possible scenarios in the actions (legal aid booklet, chapter 7, or check Ende Gelände's homepage for further information)
+• If you are not legally an adult (meaning under 18 years) - or could be mistaken for it by the police - you should definitely read up on your specific rights and possible scenarios in the actions (legal aid booklet, chapter 7, or check Ende Gelände's homepage for further information).